-Strategies to improve the quality macroeconomic forecasts
+Strategies to improve the quality of macroeconomic forecasts

 Macroeconomic forecasts for key variables like GDP growth, inflation and unemployment are usually reasonably accurate, except when it matters, that is, at the eve and dawn of recessions.
 Most such forecasts are a combination of forecasts from econometric models and expert judgement.
-It is known that econometric models face a hard time predicting recessions almost by definition, and one would expect and hope that expert judgment would be beneficial in crucial times.
-Well, apparently it does not, as we may have learned from the 2008/2009 recession.
+It is known that econometric models face a hard time predicting recessions almost by definition, and one would expect and hope that expert judgement would be beneficial in crucial times.
+Well, apparently it is not, as we may have learned from the 2008/2009 recession.
 So something goes wrong.

 The scarce literature on evaluating model-based forecasts against expert adjusted forecasts shows that experts seem to overreact on news and also then to over-adjust.
 These insights have however limited impact, as in most, if not almost all, cases, it is unknown what the underlying econometric model forecasts are, if there are any.
 IMF, World Bank, OECD, ECB, and various other banks and institutes, give forecasts without telling how they create them.

 This groundbreaking project, in which interviews and experiments will be carried out by actual forecasters, seeks to understand the origins of available forecasts to unravel which part is judgement, and to see which of the potentially many cognitive biases are at stake when these forecasts are made.
 This is done using various econometric techniques and by field interviews.

 The project should result in a PhD dissertation and one or two publications in international journals.